Skip to main content

 Risks and Complications

-Reported rare risks include nausea (5–10%), prolonged drowsiness (2%), bruising at the IV site (1–3%), and very rare cardiopulmonary events (well below 1 in 365,000) — AAOMS, 2023.
+Reported rare risks include nausea (5–10%), prolonged drowsiness (2%), bruising at the IV site (1–3%), and very rare cardiopulmonary events (well below 1 in 365,000) — AAOMS clinical guidelines.
 Continuous monitoring and a trained anesthesia assistant are present for every case.

 How OSOI Does This Differently